- Transfer of Credit

 - Credits received at international institutions NOT through the Study Away program through Keene State’s Global Education Office (GEO) will transfer as credits if completed with the equivalent of a grade of C or higher.
 At their expense, they must provide a credential evaluation through a service such as the World Education Service in English.

 - Credits recommended at the upper and lower division by the American Council on Education (ACE) for an educational experience.
 Up to 9 credit hours for ACE approved courses or 15 credit hours earned through approved DANTES Subject Standardized Tests (DSSTs) or certain other correspondence study courses may be accepted.
 Guidelines for the evaluation of military credit are available from the Registrar’s Office.

 - Credits earned at the above institutions in courses graded by Pass/Fail or Credit/Non-Credit, if evidence is presented showing that the courses were completed with the appropriate level of academic achievement.

 - Students who wish to transfer credits into a teacher certification option must apply through the chair of the Department of Education.
 Ordinarily, no more than four credits from another institution may be applied to satisfy program requirements due to the uniqueness of Education courses.

-Keene State College will award 8 semester-credits for each Higher Level International Baccalaureate (IB) Examination passed with a score of 5, 6, or 7 and limits the total number of credits awarded for IB Exams to 24.
+Keene State College will award 8 semester-credits for each Higher Level International Baccalaureate (IB) Examination passed with a score of 5, 6, or 7 or each A Level Cambridge AS & A Level AICE Examination with a result of C or better, and limits the total number of credits awarded for IB and AICE Exams to 24.